ruchitachandhok/sei-flex-49/w03/d2/loops-lab-1.md

 /* Arrays Exercise 3: Insert and delete
   - 1. Use the .push() array method to insert another number into 'myArray' above, and print out the resulting array
-  - 2. Use the .slice() method to remove the first number, and print out the resulting array.
-(Slice is confusing as it does several things although in practice it's more often used just to delete an item from an array.
+  - 2. Use the .splice() method to remove the first number, and print out the resulting array.
+(Splice is confusing as it does several things although in practice it's more often used just to delete an item from an array.
 You can find help <a href="https://www.w3schools.com/jsref/jsref_splice.asp">here</a> and <a href="https://www.freecodecamp.org/news/javascript-splice-how-to-use-the-splice-js-array-method/">here</a>
 */
 ```